ChuanMeng/QPP-GenRE/README.md

 ## 5. Evaluation

+We provide detailed commands to evaluate QPP effectiveness of QPP-GenRE using either finetuned LLaMA-7B or in-context learning-based LLaMA-7B, for predicting the performance of BM25 or ANCE in terms of RR@10 or nDCG@10.
-### Evaluate QPP effectiveness of QPP-GenRE (finetuned LLaMA) for predicting the performance of BM25 in terms of RR@10
+### Evaluate QPP effectiveness of QPP-GenRE (finetuned LLaMA-7B) for predicting the performance of BM25 in terms of RR@10
 ```bash
 python -u evaluation.py \
 --predicted_path ./output/dl-19-passage/dl-19-passage.original-bm25-1000.original-llama-1-7b-hf-ckpt-msmarco-v1-passage-dev-small.original-bm25-1000.original-llama-1-7b-hf-neg1-checkpoint-2790.k1000-n1000-mrr@10 \